 Ku Buamat (กู่บัวมาศ) is in pretty bad condition overall, with no complete structures remaining, but there's enough left to give an overall idea of how it used to be.
 And, surrounded by rice fields, it's a peaceful place.
-Possibly built in the 11th century and later modified, it now has the bottom two meters of a single brick tower, although there either were, or were going to be two more towers.
-An extension of the laterite base to the north side appears to be a later addition, and because most Khmer temples were highly symmetric it's likely there would have been a similar one on the south side too.
+Possibly built in the 11th century and later modified, it now has the bottom two meters of a single brick tower, although maybe there either were, or were going to be two more towers on the side.
+The present extension of the laterite base to the north side appears to be a later addition, though if it was made in the Khmer era, there likely would have been a similar one on the south side too because most Khmer temples were highly symmetric.

 Inside the tower, what appears to be a portion of a broken and thoroughly worn lintel is at the top of a makeshift shrine used by locals.
 Behind it is a statue that might be a stand-in for (though it's not an exact replica) an 80 centimeter-tall sandstone Vishnu statue that was uncovered during renovations in 2000 and sent to the Khon Kaen National Museum.
 It was cracked in a few places and is missing one of the fours hands, but it's in overall pretty good shape and very beautiful.